fumianimax/SQUALIFULMINANTI/README.md

-# Welcome to XRPL Quiz!!
+# Welcome to XRPL Quiz!
+A project of UniTN2 team at <b>IXH 25 - Italian XRPL Hackathon</b> at University of Roma3.
 ## Ready to learn about blockchain and XRP Ledger?

 * Play a daily quiz and compete with others to prove your knowledge!!